We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 There are several factors to take into account when seeing what finance is available to you:

 - Can I afford the repayments?
 Using a car loan repayment calculator can help you work out how much the repayments will be for each finance option and whether you can afford it.

 - Do you want to own the vehicle?
 Not all financing options let you own the car from the outset.
 These options give you other benefits but it’s important to consider when picking the loan that’s right for you.

 - How long do you want to keep the Ford?
 If you like new cars and usually get one every few years, some of the lease options give you the option of swapping for a new car at the end of the lease term.
 This may be an alternative to consider rather than purchasing a new car outright.

 What you will need to apply for a loan

 You’ll need the following to apply for a car loan:

 - Financial statements.
-You must be able to show your income, which may require your payslips or bank statements, or if you’re self-employed you’ll need your tax returns.
+You must be able to show your income, which may require your payslips or bank statements, or if you’re self-employed, you’ll need to provide your tax returns.
 You’ll also have to detail your assets and debts.